Max Richter: The Blue Notebooks (2004)

-Named by The Guardian as one of the best classical works of the century, The Blue Notebooks, released in 2004, featured the actress Tilda Swinton reading from Kafka's The Blue Octavo Notebooks and the work of Czesław Miłosz.
+Named by The Guardian in 2019 as one of the best classical works of the century, The Blue Notebooks, released in 2004, featured the actress Tilda Swinton reading from Kafka's The Blue Octavo Notebooks and the work of Czesław Miłosz.
+Upon release, Pitchfork described the album as "Not only one of the finest record of the last six months, but one of the most affecting and universal contemporary classical records in recent memory."

 Richter has said that The Blue Notebooks is a protest album about the Iraq War, as well as a meditation on his own troubled childhood.
-Pitchfork described the album as "Not only one of the finest record of the last six months, but one of the most affecting and universal contemporary classical records in recent memory."
+This album is "more interior in nature" to the previous Memoryhouse, but certain themes are present in both, with the main theme of Memoryhouse played by a cello in "Europe after the Rain", present in "On the Nature of Daylight", this time played by a violin.

+The second track, "On the Nature of Daylight", is used in both the opening and closing sequences of the sci-fi film Arrival and on the soundtracks of Martin Scorsese's Shutter Island, Henry-Alex Rubin's Disconnect and Chloé Zhao's Hamnet.
+It is also used in episode 3, "Long, Long Time", of the HBO series The Last of Us.

 To mark the 10th anniversary of its release, Richter created a track-by-track commentary for Drowned in Sound, in which he described the album as a series of interconnected dreams and an exploration of the chasm between lived experience and imagination.
-The second track, "On the Nature of Daylight", is used in both the opening and closing sequences of the sci-fi film Arrival and on the soundtrack of Martin Scorsese's Shutter Island.
-It is also used in episode 3, "Long, Long Time", of the HBO series The Last of Us.

 On the eve of its 2018 reissue, marking the 15th anniversary of its release, Fact named the album "one of the most iconic pieces of classical and protest music of the 21st century."
 The re-release included a new cover design and several new tracks that were originally composed for the project.
 Richter also released another single, "Cypher", an 8-minute classical-electronic track based upon the theme of "On the Nature of Daylight".

 Songs from Before (2006)

-In 2006, Richter released his third solo album, Songs from Before, which features Robert Wyatt reading texts by Haruki Murakami.
+In 2006, Richter released his third solo album, Songs from Before, which features Robert Wyatt reading texts by Haruki Murakami in between strings, electronic sounds and "dream struck piano".
+It expanded on the minimalist soundscapes of his earlier work.
+Writing in The Guardian, critic John L Waters awarded it four stars, and described it as "rewarding repeated listening" with its strong melodies complementing its atmospherics.
+Pitchfork described is as "his most cohesive album to date", commenting on his use of rubato conjuring "an overwhelming emotional tizzy, bouts of rhythmic unpredictably guiding the familiar patterns of Richter's beloved minor triads".